completed the interior coating of a 55 ft. x 44 ft. bolted steel tank with

 inside of the tank in order to avoid any negative impact on the environment.

-Safety and quality are of utmost importance here at UMC, and we took every step
+Safety and quality are of the utmost importance here at UMC, and we took every step

 possible to provide a high quality project that was completed on a tight